AndyT94/KrustyKookiesSwedenAB/README.md

 * You can check the amount in store of each ingredient, and to see when, and how much of, an ingredient was last delivered into storage

-* pallets in the deep-freeze storage may be blocked, An order to block a pallet will always come before the pallet has been delivered.
+* Pallets in the deep-freeze storage may be blocked

 * You are able to trace pallets and get all their information based on their number, contents or which pallets that have been produced during a certain time interval.